Collage Best Cities to Visit in Europe

 Rotterdam may often get overshadowed by Amsterdam, but it’s well worth a visit.
 In fact, we’d say it’s a hidden gem in the Netherlands, offering a mix of modern charm and quiet beauty that’s often less crowded.

 The city is famous for its innovative architecture, and one of its most iconic spots is the Cube Houses.
-These tilted, colourful cubes are instantly recognisable and make for some fantastic photos (check out our guide with simple tips for taking better travel photos!).
+These tilted, colourful cubes are instantly recognisable and make for some fantastic photos.

 If you’re a fan of good food, stop by Markthal, a large indoor market with over 100 food stalls and restaurants.